 - The Teen Internet computers are reserved for young adults ages 13-17.

-- The Youth Services Internet computers are reserved for children up through age 12.
+- The Youth Services Internet computers are reserved for children ages 5-12.

 - The Library reserves the right to limit the number of people at individual Internet computers.

 The Library provides wireless (Wi-Fi) service to users with laptops from anywhere in the building.
 A library card is required and there are no time limits.
 No printing service is available from the wireless service.
 For more information, check out the FAQs and Set-up Directions

 Printing & Scanning

 Print cards are needed to print from the public computers and can be purchased at the Adult Reference desk or at Circulation.
 Print cards cost $1.00 and come encoded with 60¢.
 You can add funds to these cards and use them time and again.
 Black and white prints are 10¢ per page & color prints are 60¢ per page.
 No printing service is available for users using their own laptops and the wireless service.

 A scanner is available for emailing or saving scanned documents (library card required for log-in).

 OverDrive Digital Download Station